 PS Do you want to maximise your emotional self-control?
 Get my super-useful Rapid Emotional State Management Technique audio file.
 It’s FREE so you can download it and start to learn to manage your emotional states with confidence.
-You’ll also join my monthly newsletter community.
+You’ll also join my ad hoc self-confidence building newsletter community.
 In the unlikely event that you don’t like it, an unsubscribe option is available.

 PPS Here is the audio version of this article if you would prefer to listen.